DragoonBoots/A2B/doc/index.rst

 Introduction
 ------------

-A2B is a data miration tool for Symfony.
+A2B is a data migration tool for Symfony.
 Features include:
 * Built-in and custom sources and destinations
 * Tracks previously migrated data, allowing old data to remain in use while new data is prepared
 * Supports complex data sources where one row may reference another